 Active candidates are currently searching for jobs and applying to openings.
 Passive candidates - roughly 70% of the workforce according to LinkedIn Talent Trends - are employed and not actively looking but may be open to the right opportunity.
 Passive candidates require direct outreach rather than job postings to engage.

-AI-powered sourcing platforms, LinkedIn Recruiter, Boolean search engines, and employee referral software are the primary categories.
-AI tools offer the largest scale advantage, scanning hundreds of millions of profiles in minutes rather than days.
-For a detailed comparison, see our best sourcing tools for recruiters roundup.
+Tools to find passive candidates fall into four categories: AI-powered sourcing platforms (scan 100M+ profiles at once, surface ranked matches), LinkedIn Recruiter (Spotlights, InMail, pipeline folders), Boolean and X-ray search engines (free, high precision), and employee referral software.
+AI platforms offer the largest scale advantage - scanning hundreds of millions of profiles in minutes rather than days.
+For a detailed comparison, see our roundup of recruiter sourcing platforms.

 Start Reaching the 70% Who Aren’t Applying